The Cost To Hire A Boston Commercial Painting Company

 - Have the work done while the building is closed over a holiday weekend.
 This will save the labor cost because the painting crew can leave their supplies in place and be ready to go the next morning without having to set up and clean up every night.

 - Use the best painting tools for the job to reduce the time it takes to paint.
-These include using lifts instead of ladders, the new rollers holding 30% more paint than old rollers, etc.
+These include using lifts instead of ladders, more modern paint rollers which hold 30% more paint than old paint rollers, etc.

-- Unless your employees are professional painters, they have no knowledge about organizing, staging and producing a commercial painting project.
+- Unless your employees are professional painters, they likely will not have the knowledge to organize, stage, and produce a commercial painting project.
 A non-professional will take double or triple the time as a professional Commercial Painting Contractor on the same project.

 - Your employees’ extra time to complete the painting may affect the foot traffic allowed into the building and could decrease your sales, revenue, or production capacity.